-For the first coding phase of open or initial coding, you can activate the Open Coding mode by clicking on this icon ^(A) in the "Document Browser" window.
-Upon selecting a text segment or image section, an input mask will automatically appear for entering a new code name.
+For the first coding phase of open or initial coding, you can switch on the "Open Coding" mode in the "Document Browser" by clicking on the icon .
+As soon as you select a text segment or image section, an input mask appears automatically on the screen in which you can assign a new code name.
 MAXQDA lists existing codes with the same name so that you can easily code with existing codes instead of a new code to avoid an inflation of codes with the same or similar name.
 In the mask, you can also write a code memo and a comment on the code assignment.